Shop Policies and Procedures Contract 2018-2019

 - Not force machines beyond the capacity for which they were designed.

-- Report to the teacher all tools and machinery in need of repair, and any hazards that I observe.
+- Report to the teacher all tools and machinery in need of repair or otherwise unsafe to operate, and any hazards that I observe.

 - Handle all fuels, solvents, and thinners in the correctly prescribed ways.